RafalKucharskiPK/MaaSSim/README.md

 ![e2](docs/tutorials/figs/e2.png)

-* Fig. 2 Service performance for various demand and supply levels.
+*Fig. 2.
+Service performance for various demand and supply levels.
 Average waiting times for traveller (left) and drivers (right).
 We can see opposite diagonal trends: System performance for traveller improves with increasing supply on one hand and decreasing demand on another, as travellers are served with lower waiting times.
 Conversely, if demand increases and fleet size decreases, the system improves for drivers, who need to wait less before requested.
 Yielding an interesting competitive structure, specific to two-sided platforms. *

 ![e3](docs/tutorials/figs/e3.png)

-* Searching for optimal platform competition strategy, platform competes on ma market with competitor operating fleet of 20 vehicles at fare of 1.0 unit/km.
+Fig. 4.
+Searching for optimal platform competition strategy, platform competes on ma market with competitor operating fleet of 20 vehicles at fare of 1.0 unit/km.
 We explore average vehicle kilometers per driver (a) and total platform revenues (b) resulting from varying fleet size (x-axis) and fare (per-kilometer) and 10 replications.*

 ![e4](docs/tutorials/figs/e4.png)

-* Fig 3 Driver reinforced learning behaviour, based on previous experience and expected outcomes, they make a daily decisions to opt out, or stay in the system.
+*Fig. 4.
+Driver reinforced learning behaviour, based on previous experience and expected outcomes, they make a daily decisions to opt out, or stay in the system.
 Initially high supply does not allow them to reach the desired income level, so many drivers opt out, yet as the fleet size decreases, the incomes for remaining drivers increase, making it reasonable for drivers to return to the system.
 Depending on user-defined configuration of learning process an realistic adaptive behaviour may be reproduced *

 ![e5a](docs/tutorials/figs/e5a.png)
 ![e5b](docs/tutorials/figs/e5b.png)

-* Trace of rides for a single simulated vehicle without (a) and with pooled ride services (b).
+*Fig. 5.
+Trace of rides for a single simulated vehicle without (a) and with pooled ride services (b).
 Segments marked with green were travelled with more than one traveller, segments marked with black were travelled empty. *

 # Installation (recommended):